 The Water Authority has begun a major Air-Stripper Treatment project at Station No. 15 in Elmont.
 This critical project is being performed in three phases and will bring four wells back into service in the western portion of our territory.
 The Water Authority also engaged its engineering firm to plan, design and construct a state of the art treatment system for the removal of 1,4-Dioxane at a well site in the Village of New Hyde Park.
-The pilot program for this project is expected to be in service during the Summer of 2018.
-A three million dollar grant was obtained from New York State to help supplement the cost of this project.
+The pilot program for this project is complete and full scale design is currently being prepared.
+Additional planned treatment for 1,4-Dioxane and perfluoroalkyl substances (PFAs) are being reviewed by our independent engineering firm.
+A three million dollar grant was obtained from New York State to help supplement the cost of this project which will cost \$15 million in its entirety.

 This year's annual water quality report, as well as prior years' reports and other useful information, can be found on our website at www.wawnc.org.
-Additional copies of this report, as well as a supplemental package of complete water quality data of both treated and untreated water for each well placed in service during 2017, are available at our business office, located at 1580 Union Turnpike, New Hyde Park, New York, 11040.
+Additional copies of this report, as well as a supplemental package of complete water quality data of both treated and untreated water for each well placed in service during 2018, are available at our business office, located at 1580 Union Turnpike, New Hyde Park, New York, 11040.

 The Water Authority has always assured the safety of our customers and employees, as well as the protection of our water system assets.
-We remain dedicated to providing a continuous and reliable supply of high quality drinking water and our dedicated employees look forward to serving you in 2018 and beyond.
+We remain dedicated to providing a continuous and reliable supply of high quality drinking water and our dedicated employees look forward to serving you in 2019 and beyond.